AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 Learn more about delivery validity period in [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaigns/send/failures/delivery-failures.html#validity-period){target="_blank"}.

-### Mirror page management {#mirror}
+### Mirror page management (email channel) {#mirror}

 The mirror page is an HTML page accessible online via a web browser.
 Its content is identical to the email.
-By default, the mirror page is generated if the link is inserted in the content of the mail.
+By default, the mirror page is generated if the link is inserted in the content of the email.

 In addition to the default mode, the following options are also available:

-* **[!UICONTROL Force the generation of the mirror page]**: Use this mode to generate the mirror page even if no link to the mirror page is inserted in the delivery.
+* **[!UICONTROL Force the generation of the mirror page]**: Use this mode to generate the mirror page even if no link to the mirror page is inserted in the email.
-* **[!UICONTROL Do not generate the mirror page]**: Use this mode to avoid generating a mirror page, even if the link is present in the delivery.
+* **[!UICONTROL Do not generate the mirror page]**: Use this mode to avoid generating a mirror page, even if the link is present in the email.
 * **[!UICONTROL Generates a mirror page accessible using only the message identifier]**: When the mirror page link is not present in the email content, use this option to enable access the content of the mirror page, in the delivery log window, from the client console.

 ### Tracking {#tracking}